 - Your UW-Madison student transcript (unofficial or official)

 When is the application due?

-Award status notifications will be mailed to applicants within three or four weeks of the application deadline.
+Award status notifications will be mailed to applicants within five weeks of the application deadline.